Xandertron/mindustry-motd-js/README.md

 # mindustry-motd-js
-Gets the motd of a mindustry server, very messy
+Gets the motd of a mindustry server

 ```javascript
 mindmotd = require("./motd.js")